 Finally, it turns out that not all practice tests are equivalent.
 While ACT, Inc. hasn't announced any changes to the test, many experts agree that the ACT has been gradually changing (ie, getting more difficult) over the years.
 In particular, they generally agree that the Science section has become more challenging and the Reading faster paced.
 The practice tests and questions in this book don't always reflect these changes.
 In fact, many questions in this book seem to be easier than what you'll encounter on test day.
 You may find yourself scoring higher on these practice tests than on the real ACT.

 Since the Red Book is best for practice questions, you would need to supplement it with other ACT books that review content and teach strategies.
-Below is my ACT preparation books list, divided by the best general books, followed by my suggestions for subject-specific study guides.
+Below is our ACT preparation books list, divided by the best general books, followed by our suggestions for subject-specific study guides.

 Best ACT Books for Overall Study